Analytical modelling of wind-turbine wake turbulence in neutral atmospheric boundary layers: les LES wake-added tke TKE and streamwise Reynolds stress evolution behind a porous disk in boundary layers

 The discrete velocity set $\{c_{q}\}$ emerges during the discretisation of the continuous velocity space that adds to the temporal and spatial discretisation on a Cartesian grid.
 In this study, we use a three-dimensional velocity set with $27$ discrete velocities, represented by a $D3Q27$ stencil, which ensures high precision, stability, and rotational invariance \citep{Bauer2018}.
 Furthermore, we employ the cumulant \acrlong{lbm} \citep{Geier2015} along with a fourth-order correction \citep{Geier2017}.
 The QR minimum-dissipation subgrid-scale model \citep{Verstappen2011,Verstappen2014} accounts for unresolved eddies.
 For further details about waLBerla and its extension to wind turbines and atmospheric flows, see \citet{Bauer2021} and \citet{Schottenhamml2022, Schottenhamml2024}.

+\tr{In the context of \revTwo{analytical} wake-added turbulence modelling, mainly purely empirical models have been introduced so far.
+Our primary goal is to propose an approach that more realistically captures the physics of wind turbine wakes and their interaction with the ABL.
+To achieve this, we deliberately adopted a simplified setup to first address the truly neutral situation, similar to, e.g., see~\citet{Wu2011,Stevens2018,MouLin2019}.
+Due to neglected Coriolis forcing, no wind veer is present in the flow.
+Atmospheric stratification is likewise neglected.
+Stratification is well known to affect wake structure and recovery, see, e.g.,~\citet{Hancock2014,Jezequel2024b}.
+Our approach accounts for how wake-added turbulence is impacted by ambient turbulence, which in turn is influenced by thermal stratification.
+However, the more complex impact of thermal stratification on the size of atmospheric turbulent structures, wake meandering, and related phenomena is neglected in this work for simplicity.}

-The simulation setup is as follows: the domain has dimensions of $36D$ in length, $6D$ in width, and $3D$ in height, where $D=0.15m$ is the diameter of the wind turbine.
+The simulation setup is as follows: the domain has dimensions of $36D$ in length, \tr{$12D$} in width, and \tr{$5D$} in height, where $D=\SI{0.15}{\metre}$ is the diameter of the wind turbine.
 For simplicity, we model the turbine as a non-rotating, uniformly loaded actuator disk, as is often done in experimental \citep{Aubrun2013} and numerical studies \citep{Wu2011}.
-We follow \citet{Stevens2014} and impose a modified thrust coefficient $C_T^{'}=C_T/(1-a)^2$ with the thrust coefficient $C_T=0.8$ and the wind turbine induction factor $a=1/2(1-\sqrt{1-C_T})$.
-The mean velocity at hub-height $z_h$ is $\overline{u}_h=2.5m/s$.
+We follow \citet{Stevens2014} and impose a modified thrust coefficient $C_T^{'}=C_T/(1-a)^2$ with the thrust \tr{coefficients $C_T= \qtylist{0.4;0.6;0.8}{}$} and the wind turbine induction factor $a=1/2(1-\sqrt{1-C_T})$.
+The mean velocity at hub-height $z_h$ is $\overline{u}_h=\SI{2.5}{\metre\per\second}$. \tr{Appendix~\ref{app:lesValidation} shows the Reynolds number independence of our results, by reproducing the simulation with a utility scale rotor of diameter $D=\SI{150}{\m}$ and a reference wind velocity at hub height of $u_h= \SI{8}{\metre\per\second}$.}